ArtHacker123/objRecognition/ProjectStatus.md

   ..10.
 Class imabalance learning methods for SVM's.
   ..11.
 Sharing Visual features for multi class and multi view object detection.
   ..12.
 Creating Efficient Codebooks for Visual Recognition https://jurie.users.greyc.fr/papers/05-jurie-triggs-iccv.pdf

+We have implemented the solutions that we thought were possible to solve the issue of class imbalances.
+We selectively subsampled the background class to make the size of the background class much smaller.
+Our current background class has about 1000 images.
+We also created more foreground data and now each of our foreground classes have about 700 images.
+The solution however did not work.

+We also tried the Differential Error Class approach by weighting the classifier to be more biased towards classes with less training samples.

+The fact that the algorithm does not predict anything but the background class tells us that this is not a problem of class imbalances anymore.
+The classifier can not distinguish between the objects and the background.

+The first reason could be that the features computed are not rich enough

+Pick all the files with a certain name from one folder and move them to another folder.

+read the files from listing directory get the basename of the files

+get rootoutputname add the basename to it and copy the file name into destination

+ Shape structure.

+ For every training image, generate the list of features.

+ Spatial pyramid matching

+ Voronoi tesellation

+ Gaussian Mixture models to represent the concatenation of histograms created from centers of Voronoi tesellation.

+We are trying to reduce the computational cost as the time taken for processing is about 10 - 12 secs an image.

+Idea 1: Use a smaller codebook (smaller size 50,000 instead of 75000) implementing right now kmeans in progress.
+Then run the random forest training.
+Then test on a image for time results.
+Idea 2: Use ORB instead of SIFT (lesser number of dimensions) ORB features / descriptors are not rich enough to distinguish the objects either from each other or from clutter Training data is already created.
+Only have to run Idea 3: use parallel processing

+implementation of all three in progress.